aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 29 (1 Point)
+Consider the following user story:
+As an Editor
+I want to review content before it is published so that I can ensure the grammar is correct and its acceptance criteria:
+The user can log in to the content management system with "Editor" role The editor can view existing content pages
+The editor can edit the page content
+The editor can add markup comments
+The editor can save changes
+The editor can reassign to the "content owner" role to make updates

 Which of the following is the BEST example of an ATDD test for this user story?

 $${\color{green}a.\ Test\ if\ the\ editor\ can\ save\ the\ document\ after\ editing\ the\ page\ content}$$